TongWu/IT5003-DataStructureAlgrithm/README.md

 # IT5003 - Data Structures and Algorithms

 > ## Assignments (PSes)
-> - All problems in `Assignment` folder is not visible until the current PS deadline is passed.
+> - All problems in `Assignment` folder is not visible until the current PS deadline passes.
 > - The problems in each PS is different every year, trying to copy the code from `Assignment` folder for your own assignment (PSes) purpose will be considered as plagiarism.
 Assignments (PS) currently judged to be plagiarized will receive a zero, as will subsequent assignments.

 ## 1. Introductions